 Which Replit plan should your enterprise choose?

 The core plan is the best starting plan for individuals.
-Teams and orgs should pick either the Teams or Enterprise plans.
+Teams and orgs should pick either the Pro or Enterprise plans.

 We recommend you:

-- Choose Enterprise if you are a large organization that requires SSO and SCIM for compliance and dedicated support.
+- Choose Enterprise if you are a large organization that requires compliance features and dedicated support.

 Is Replit worth the cost?

 Replit is worth the cost if your main goal is to build and deploy apps quickly without managing servers.
-The platform covers everything from development to deployment in one place, and the Agent speeds up app building.
+The platform covers everything from development to deployment in one place.

 Replit alternatives and pricing comparison